-Epicurus of Samos, who flourished not long after Aristotle died, founded a school of philosophy that convened at his home and garden in Athens and that dedicated itself to attaining happiness through the exercise of reason and the application of rational principles.
-According to Epicurus, reason teaches that pleasure is good and that pain is bad, and that pleasure and pain are the ultimate measures of good and bad.
+According to Epicurus, reason teaches that pleasure is good and pain bad, and that pleasure and pain are the ultimate measures of good and bad.
 This has often been misconstrued as a call for rampant hedonism, rather than the absence of pain and tranquillity of mind that Epicurus actually had in mind.
 Indeed, Epicurus explicitly warned against overindulgence, because overindulgence so often leads to pain.

 On the divine

 Epicurus wrote prolifically, but the early Christians thought of him as especially ungodly among the ancient philosophers, and almost none of his works survived their disapprobation.
-Epicurus held that the gods exist, but that they have absolutely no concern for, or even awareness of, humankind.
-Indeed, for them to get involved in the menial matters of men would be to perturb the supreme happiness and tranquillity that characterizes and defines them.
-Human beings should seek to emulate the gods in their supreme happiness and tranquillity, but they need not to fear them.
+Epicurus held that the gods exist, but have absolutely no concern for, or even awareness of, humankind.
+Indeed, for the gods to involve themselves in the menial matters of men would be to perturb the supreme happiness and tranquillity that characterizes and defines them.
+Instead of fearing the gods, human beings should seek to emulate them in their supreme happiness and tranquillity.

-Neither need they to fear death, this for two principal reasons.
-(1) The mind of a person is a part of his body, and, just like other parts of his body (and everything else in the universe), it consists of atoms.
-The death of the person entails the death of both his body and his mind and the re-dispersion of their atoms.
-As there is no longer any person to be troubled, death cannot trouble the person after he is dead.
-And if death cannot trouble the person after he is dead, then nor should it trouble him while he is alive (this is an early formulation of the famous ‘no subject of harm argument’).
-(2) The eternity that comes before a person’s birth is not regarded as an evil.
-Therefore, nor should the eternity that comes after his death (an early formulation of the famous ‘symmetry argument’).
+Neither should human beings fear death, and this for two principal reasons.
+(1) The mind is a part of the body, and, just like other parts of the body (and everything else in the universe), is made up of atoms.
+The death of a person entails the death of both body and mind and the re-dispersion of their atoms.
+As there is no longer any person to be troubled, death cannot trouble the person after she is dead.
+And if death cannot trouble the person after she is dead, then nor should it trouble her while she is still alive (this is an early formulation of the ‘no subject of harm argument’).
+(2) The eternity that comes before a person’s birth is not regarded as an evil, and, therefore, neither should the eternity that comes after her death (an early formulation of the ‘symmetry argument’).

 Epicurus himself died at the age of 72 from renal colic (kidney stones), which is associated with one of the sharpest and most intense of all bodily pains.
 On the last day of his life, he penned this remarkable letter to his friend and follower Idomeneus, which is nothing if not a testament to the overriding powers of philosophy.